casbah-ma/cinedantan/README.md

 It's a small React.js Progressive Web App.

-The movies dataset is a simple JSON file streamed into the redux store using the excellent [Oboe.js](http://oboejs.com/).
+The movies dataset is a simple JSON file.
 It was created by combining multiple sources:
 Archive.org, WikiData, Wikipedia, and IMDB.

 The dataset is located here: